What's the Best Phone for Kids? Our Ultimate Comparison Guide

 Related: How Do Kids Find Porn?
 Top 10 Ways in 2023

-This newly launched phone is geared towards tweens and teens.
-It comes preloaded with 13 essential apps, with the ability for parents to enable more Gabb reviewed apps from the library of over 100 apps.
-Staying true to their mission, the Gabb Phone 3 Pro does not offer a browser or social media apps.
-The phone is a higher tier with a better camera.
-Currently it's a Samsung A13 (always check current models for the latest tech specs).
+This newly launched phone is geared towards teens ages 14 and up.
+It comes preloaded with essential apps, with the ability for parents to enable more Gabb reviewed apps from the library of over 350 apps.
+Staying true to their mission, the Gabb Phone 4 Pro does not offer a browser or social media apps.
+This higher tier phone is the Samsung A series with a better camera than the basic Gabb 4.

 Gabb message filtering and monitoring

-Gabb recently launched Gabb Messenger on both the Gabb Phone and the Gabb Phone 3 Pro.
+Gabb recently launched Gabb Messenger on both the Gabb Phone and the Gabb Phone 4 Pro.
 This messaging app blocks and flags any image likely to contain pornographic content, potential offensive or harmful words in messages, and links.
 Parents can receive these alerts and monitor texts in the parent app.
-We think this is a great additional layer of protection.
+Gabb Safe Video calling blocks nudity, disables the feature, and alerts parents who must re-enable video calling from the parent app.
+I included a screenshot of what is flagged (which triggers parent alert) in Gabb Messenger (texts).

 One major omission from Gabb’s features is that there’s no contact whitelist so anyone can contact your child if they have their phone number.
 Because of this, Gabb Phones could sometimes be plagued with spam calls and texts, though a recent upgrade to their spam protection claims to have fixed the problem.